How to Choose Educational Toys for Children

 • Socio-Emotional-Managing Emotions and Interacting with Others

-When selecting toys for children, you need to consider how the toy will help improve the child’s skill level in one or more of the developmental domains.
+When selecting toys for children, you need to consider whether the toy will help improve the child’s skill level in one or more of the developmental domains.

 Here’s the Deal With the Physical Domain